 If you’re trying to determine how much Ads costs, it can help to look at a visual rather than just charts of numbers.
 Note that buying middle funnel is expensive and can cost even more additional money to convert.

 Consider the different types of Ads prospects/targets in relation to the funnel (see the top, Awareness):

 It’s critical to plan, knowledge-gather, and coordinate outside help – because spending more does not always mean you make more.
 Remember the two following common mistakes:

-- Failing to measure, leading to having to spend more money; and
+- Failing to measure leads to having to spend more money; and

-- Failing to incorporate all channels to build prospects, resulting in wasted budget.
+- Failing to incorporate all channels to build prospects results in a wasted budget.

 Tip #7.
 Invest in paid search services.

 Google Ads can cost a lot more if you proceed without impeccable information, insight, and guidance.
 The final thing you want to do to make the most of Google Ads is to work with a paid search services company.